Hawxy/Wallaby/docs/backfill.md

   (`WithBackfillVersion("v4", purgeOnChange: true)`), so documents whose ids or shape changed don't linger under old keys.

 Purging is an optional sink capability (`ISinkPurger`).
-The Meilisearch sink implements it (the index's documents are deleted; the index and its settings survive); a sink without the capability — the Kafka and HTTP sinks, or a custom sink that doesn't opt in — is skipped with a warning and its destinations keep any stale documents.
-The purge mark is persisted with the request and survives restarts; it is cleared only when the fresh run actually starts, and a resumed backfill never re-purges.
+The Meilisearch sink is the only sink that implements it right now.
+A sink without the capability, such as the Kafka and HTTP sinks, or a custom sink that doesn't opt in, is skipped with a warning and its destinations keep any stale documents.

 Two caveats:

-- **The destination is temporarily incomplete** between the purge and the backfill's completion — inherent to purge-and-rebuild.
+- **The destination is temporarily incomplete** between the purge and the backfill's completion.
   Don't opt in where an empty index mid-rebuild is worse than stale documents.
 - **Purging is per destination, and backfill is per table.** A destination shared by several tables loses the other tables' documents too, and only the requested table is re-backfilled.
 Scoped (per-tenant) destinations cannot be enumerated and are skipped with a warning.